FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 `:::freefem XXXXXX` refers to the algorithm tag (not necessarily 6 characters long). `:::freefem u` is the starting position (a `:::freefem real[int]` type array) which will be overwritten by the algorithm, the value at the end being the found $argmin$.
 And as usual, `:::freefem J` is a function taking a `:::freefem real[int]` type array as argument and returning a `:::freefem real`. `:::freefem grad`, `:::freefem lb` and `:::freefem ub` are "half-optional" arguments, in the sense that they are obligatory for some routines but not all.

-The possible optional named parameters are the following, note that they are not used by all algorithms (some does not supports constraints, or a type of constraints, some are gradient-based and other are derivative free, etc...).
+The possible optionally named parameters are the following, note that they are not used by all algorithms (some do not support constraints, or a type of constraints, some are gradient-based and others are derivative free, etc...).
 One can refer to the table after the parameters description to check which are the named parameters supported by a specific algorithm.
-Using an unsupported parameter will not stop the compiler work and seldom breaks runtime, it will just be ignored.
-That said, when it is obvious you are missing a routine, you will get a warning message at runtime (for example if you pass a gradient to a derivative free algorithm, or set the population of a non-genetic one, etc...).
+Using an unsupported parameter will not stop the compiler work, seldom breaks runtime, and will just be ignored.
+When it is obvious you are missing a routine, you will get a warning message at runtime (for example if you pass a gradient to a derivative free algorithm, or set the population of a non-genetic one, etc...).
 In the following description, $n$ stands for the dimension of the search space.

 __Half-optional parameters :__

 * `:::freefem grad=` The name of the function which computes the gradient of the cost function (prototype should be `:::freefem real[int]` $\rightarrow$ `:::freefem real[int]`, both argument and result should have the size $n$).
-This is needed as soon s a gradient-based method is involved, ignored if defined in a derivative free context.
+This is needed as soon as a gradient-based method is involved, which is ignored if defined in a derivative free context.

 * `:::freefem lb`/`:::freefem ub` = Lower and upper bounds arrays ( `:::freefem real[int]` type) of size $n$.
 Used to define the bounds within which the search variable is allowed to move.
-Needed for some algorithms, optional or unsupported for others.
+Needed for some algorithms, optional, or unsupported for others.

-* `:::freefem subOpt` : Only enabled for the Augmented Lagrangian and MLSL method who need a sub-optimizer in order to work.
+* `:::freefem subOpt` : Only enabled for the Augmented Lagrangian and MLSL methods who need a sub-optimizer in order to work.
 Just pass the tag of the desired local algorithm with a `:::freefem string`.

 __Constraints related parameters (optional - unused if not specified):__

 * `:::freefem IConst`/`:::freefem EConst` : Allows to pass the name of a function implementing some inequality (resp. equality) constraints on the search space.
-The function type must be `:::freefem real[int]` $\rightarrow$ `:::freefem real[int]` where the size of the returned array is equal to the number of constraints (of the same type - it means that all the constraints are computed in one vectorial function).
+The function type must be `:::freefem real[int]` $\rightarrow$ `:::freefem real[int]` where the size of the returned array is equal to the number of constraints (of the same type - it means that all of the constraints are computed in one vectorial function).
 In order to mix inequality and equality constraints in a same minimization attempt, two vectorial functions have to be defined and passed.
 See example \eqref{varineqex} for more details about how these constraints have to be implemented.

 * `:::freefem gradIConst`/`:::freefem gradEConst` : Use to provide the inequality (resp. equality) constraints gradient.
 These are `:::freefem real[int]` $\rightarrow$ `:::freefem real[int,int]` type functions.
 Assuming we have defined a constraint function (either inequality or equality) with $p$ constraints, the size of the matrix returned by its associated gradient must be $p\times n$ (the $i$-th line of the matrix is the gradient of the $i$-th constraint).
 It is needed in a gradient-based context as soon as an inequality or equality constraint function is passed to the optimizer and ignored in all other cases.

 * `:::freefem tolIConst`/`:::freefem tolEConst` : Tolerance values for each constraint.
 This is an array of size equal to the number of inequality (resp. equality) constraints.
-Default value os set to $10^{-12}$ for each constraint of any type.
+Default value is set to $10^{-12}$ for each constraint of any type.

 __Stopping criteria :__